-Keyes was believed to have killed at least 11 people before committing suicide in his Anchorage jail cell 15 months ago while awaiting a federal trial in the 2012 rape and strangulation murder of his last known victim, 18-year-old Samantha Koenig of Anchorage.
+Keyes was believed to have killed at least 11 people around the country before committing suicide in his Anchorage jail cell 15 months ago.
+He was awaiting a federal trial in the 2012 strangulation murder of his last known victim, 18-year-old Samantha Koenig of Anchorage.

 Anchorage-based FBI Special Agent Kevin Donovan says Keyes likely was not involved in Gilman's disappearance, based on evidence and reviews of unsolved homicides and missing persons cases.